Here Are Our 10 Best Things to Do in Chicago

 If you’re ready for some major walking and shopping, then make sure to check out all that The Mag Mile has to offer.
 From luxury brands to national chains, top restaurants to your local franchise, Michigan Avenue will not disappoint.

 Along the way, don’t miss the great architecture from the Tribune Tower, Michigan Avenue Bridge, The Wrigley Building, Trump Tower, John Hancock, Burberry Flagship and many more cultural institutions.
-You’ll see many local artists preforming on the sidewalk.
+You’ll see many local artists performing on the sidewalk.
 If you’re visiting on a weekend, be sure to get there early!

 2. The Museums